leo-bauer/personal_website2/research.md

 I currently have two peer-reviewed publications and several works in progress.

-In addition, I recently worked on several research and data collection projects on which there is information below.
-Some of them are linked to GitHub repositories with tutorials and code, so make sure to explore and let me know if you have any questions!
+In addition, for several research and data collection projects I have led or participated in there is information below.
+Some of them are linked to GitHub repositories with tutorials and code, so make sure to explor.
+Let me know if you have any questions!

 ### Peer-Reviewed Publications